eisengrind/docker-altv-server/README.md

 The Docker image for the alt:V server comes in three different versions:

 - with no modules
-- with the NodeJS module
+- with the JS module
 - with the C# module
-- with both modules (NodeJS and C#)
+- with both modules (JS and C#)

 ## Usage